Sidebar

 • development of biocatalyst (gene engineering, development of analytical systems, protein purification, development of expression systems, etc.);

-• application of biocatalyst (immobilization, recycling, proof of principal, activity/selectivity, stability, reaction media, improved efficiency of bioconversions, quality analysis of products obtained by biocatalysis, etc.);
+• application of biocatalyst (immobilization, recycling, proof of principle, activity/selectivity, stability, reaction media, improved efficiency of bioconversions, quality analysis of products obtained by biocatalysis, etc.);

 • application of Green Chemistry principles in technologies and processes.